 The cuff of one piece suits and jackets is cut to go inside the gloves.
 Choices include a raw edge for fine comfort, or bound edge for enhanced cosmetic effect.
 Both are very neatly finished with the Velcro attached linings recessed up inside the sleeve, out of sight.
 Depending on arm length, 5” or 6” zips are used to close the cuff neatly to a secure fit.
 This is designed to ensure that the sleeve cannot travel up your arm any more than 60mm which would contravene CE Approval.

-This company manufactures all BKS body armour, and have been assisting us for many years.
-They sell under their own brand as T’Pro and Forcefield.
-Davies Odell enjoy good relations with Cambridge University and are usually the first to benefit from the vast experience of Dr. Roderick Woods, the author of the Cambridge Standard.
+This company manufactures Forcefield body armour, and BKS have been using their products for many years.
+In the bginning, Davies Odell would enjoy good relations with Cambridge University and were usually the first to benefit from the vast experience of Dr. Roderick Woods, the author of the Cambridge Standard.